samover/samover.github.io/_posts/2015-10-20-ruby-named-attributes.md

 ---
 layout: post
-title: Named attributes in Ruby
+title: Keyword Arguments in Ruby
 ---
 The 'normal' way of passing arguments to a method or class in Ruby can be illustrated as follows: